About the Artist

 He and his partners wrote and directed more than sixty non-fiction films.
 Their productions were honored with forty-six national and international film festival awards.

-The traveling exhibit, ROBERT TURNER: RARE PLACES IN RARE LIGHT, was hosted in recent years by the Harvard Museum of Natural History as well as venues in San Diego, Cleveland, Los Angeles, the Napa Valley and Cody, Wyoming.
+The traveling exhibit, ROBERT TURNER: RARE PLACES IN RARE LIGHT, was hosted in by the Harvard Museum of Natural History as well as venues in San Diego, Cleveland, Los Angeles, the Napa Valley and Cody, Wyoming.